fishinwind/workshop/rst/misc/tips.rst

 I'm a ``vim``-user.
 I can't even log out of an ``emacs`` session.

-Learning a text editor like ``vim`` increases productivity substantially, because it allows you to:
+Learning a terminal text editor like ``vim`` increases productivity substantially, because it allows you to:

     - run the editor within an existing terminal, without opening a new window